Assam Govt Job 2025 : Gauhati University Recruitment

-Applications are invited for recruitment of govt research based job in Gauhati University Assam in 2025.
+Applications are invited for recruitment of various govt teaching and research job in Gauhati University Assam in 2025.

-Gauhati University Assam is inviting applications from eligible candidates for recruitment to the govt job of of Project Assistant in 2025 in an Assam science Technology and Environment council (ASTEC) funded Research and Development (R&D) project entitled as “Therapeutically Relevant Novel Meso-Tetraaryl Metallo-Porphyrins for Light-activated Chemotherapy” under the guidance of Dr. Tridib Kumar Goswami, Assistant professor, Department of Chemistry.
-The post is purely temporary.
-The appointment is terminable with a one-month notice on either side without assigning any reason there of.
-The selected candidate will altogether be accommodated initially for a period of one year.
-By looking at his/her progress, the tenure may also be extended to 2nd or 3rd year.
+Gauhati University Assam is inviting applications from eligible candidates for recruitment to the govt job of Assistant Professor and Research Investigator under Population Research Centre (Sponsored by the Ministry of Health & Family Welfare, Govt. of India) in 2025

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!